D080 · QHC1 · WGU

 Q52

-Lean manufacturing = production philosophy centered on eliminating all forms of waste — any activity consuming resources without adding customer value.
-The Toyota Production System is the foundational model.
-Lean's seven classic waste categories: overproduction, waiting, transportation, inventory, motion, over-processing, and defects.
+Lean manufacturing is a philosophy, not a technique.
+It's the systematic elimination of all forms of waste from a production process — any activity that consumes resources without adding value for the customer.
+Toyota developed the foundational model, and lean thinking identifies seven classic waste categories: overproduction, waiting, unnecessary transportation, excess inventory, unnecessary motion, over-processing, and defects.

-When a company headquarters introduces manufacturing process improvements across multiple global factories that dramatically reduce waste = lean manufacturing.
-The scope (multiple countries), mechanism (process steps reducing waste), and outcome (dramatic waste decrease) all map to lean.
+When a company headquarters rolls out new manufacturing process improvements across its global factories and the result is a dramatic reduction in waste, that's lean manufacturing at work.
+The scope (multiple countries), the mechanism (process changes targeting waste), and the outcome (significant waste reduction) all point to lean.

 Q53 Q54